DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 The important part is the date, `Good signature` and Primary key fingerprint `A490 D0F4 D311 A415 3E2B B7CA DBB8 02B2 58AC D84F`
 This ensures that the .img file was signed with a key with the fingerprint A490 D0F4… at a date, not to long before the release.
 If we do an online search, one of the first matches was [@Tails_live](https://twitter.com/tails_live) on what seems to be a legit Twitter account and who has the fingerprint in the bio.

 Another match is a post from 2015 on the official webpage that announces a change to this key and we can also see several old posts from Reddit.
 We can be almost certain (not possible to do more) that this release was indeed signed by the developers.
 This process would catch a scenario were a malicious actor had taken control over the webpage and uploaded a bad file and a bad signing key.
-If you get a bad signature or another fingerpringt, stop and investigate further before installing anything.
+If you get a bad signature or another fingerprint, stop and investigate further before installing anything.

-If everything is good, go ahead and create the boot usb.
+If everything is good, go ahead and create the boot USB.
 This is going to be used to create the last private key.

 ## Flash Tails to USB